0xAA55/VB6JSON/README.md

 The returned `Variant` represents the JSON data.
 During parsing, the library has the following behavior:
  * Numbers turns into `Long` or `Currency` depends on it's range (i.e. If it can't fit into a `Long` then it's a `Currency`).
+   - Floating point numbers or numbers with scientific notation will be a `Double`.
  * Strings turns into VB6 Strings.
  * Arrays turns into VB6 Variant Arrays.
  * Objects turns into `Scripting.Dictionary`.